YuChen-Allen0325/Efidebug_Speedup_Python-for-Insyde/README.md

 # User's Guide

-The purpose of project is list all work directory GUID and compare with "putty.log" to get real output.
+The purpose of project is list all GUID and name in work directory and compare with "putty.log" to get real output.
 This saves a lot of time on searching

 ".exe file is in the dist directory"